headwirecom/peregrine-cms/docs/public/replication/root-site-new.md

 # Replicate new Root Site

 **Actor**: Peregrine CMS Author
-**Description**: Author creates a new Website and replicates it after initial preparations.
+**Description**: Author creates a new Website
+                 and replicates it after the initial preparations.

 ## Preconditions:
-1. Site does not exist in the system.
+1. Site does not exist in the system under **your websites > Websites**.
 1. There is a theme to use already in the system.

 ## Postconditions: